DevelAgora/make-gettext/README.md

 Also you can use the functions you need, like i18n() or translate().
 Just add the keyword option and tell the module what function names has the messages to extract additionally to the defaults gettext functions.

-The pot file will be deleted but you can keep it adding the -keep-pot option.
+The pot file will be deleted but you can keep it adding the --keep-pot option.

 Soon this module will allow you get the messages inside blocks of html templates made with underscore, handlebars...